-34-2174 Establishes a prohibition with respect to achieving greater height in exchange for additional setbacks on GPI and Upper Captiva Island, Captiva Island and Gasparilla Island 34-2175 Proposed language will establish a reminder about the GPI Chapter 33 provisions applicable to building height limitations.
-34-3273 Proposed language will establish a reminder about the GPI Chapter 33 provisions applicable to "lots of record" in the Coastal Rural area.
-Appendix I Adopts a map of the GPI boundary.
+- 34-935 Proposed language will establish a reminder about the GPI Chapter 33 provisions applicable to planned developments. - 34-1444 Changes the established height limitations applicable to stealth wireless communication towers for all barrier islands, including GPI. - 34-1495 Repeals the existing density limitation provisions applicable to GPI and establishes a reminder about the GPI Chapter 33 provisions applicable to residential density. - 34-2174 Establishes a prohibition with respect to achieving greater height in exchange for additional setbacks on GPI and Upper Captiva Island, Captiva Island and Gasparilla Island. - 34-2175 Proposed language will establish a reminder about the GPI Chapter 33 provisions applicable to building height limitations. - Appendix I Adopts a map of the GPI boundary.